 His upcoming research interests envision an examination of the successes and difficulties that Indigenous claimants have encountered in having the courts and the state recognize historical grievances beyond colonial dispossession (such as the Sixties Scoop, etc.) as legally actionable wrongs, as well as the development of critical commentary on Indigenous subjectivities in the Canadian context—in particular commentary that directly incorporates and gives expression to the perspectives and experiences of Indigenous claimants and communities whose lifeways, opportunities, and representations are overdetermined by non-Indigenous institutions.

-Dr. Peter is an associate professor of sociology at the University of Manitoba.
+Dr. Peter is a professor of sociology at the University of Manitoba.
 She has published widely in the area of risk and protective factors among a diverse range of marginalized populations, including suicidality, trauma, educational inequality, and lesbian, gay, bisexual, transgender, transsexual and queer (LGBTQ) youth.
 These themes also guide her current research.

 Peter is a co-investigator on the Every Teacher Project/Projet Chaque Prof, a national study of Canadian teachers’ perceptions and experiences of LGBTQ-inclusive education practices.